vanhuman/GeluidKrasser-Quadruple/README.md

 4. SuperCollider can only use an audio interface that is set as default for input and output in the OS X Audio Midi Setup.
 Make sure that you set the correct audio interface there.
 5. To configure your audio interface in GeluidKrasser, quit SuperCollider, connect the interface and start it again.
 Open startup.scd again (from ~/Library/Application Support/SuperCollider/).
 In the postwindow (on your right, where all kinds of system messages appear), look for the line 'All available audio devices'.
 This should also list your audio interface.
 Copy its name and use it as device1 (which by default is 'MOTU UltraLite mk3 Hybrid').
 You can add up to three audio devices.
 Now restart SuperCollider.
 6. MIDI and audio mapping can be done in the settings under the tiny keyboard icon after you've launched GeluidKrasser.
-7. Some settings can be adjusted at the top of the GeluidKrasserStart.scd file:
+7. Some settings can be adjusted at the top of the GeluidKrasserStart.scd file.
+The settings are documented there.
-* bufferlenghts (in seconds): set the length of the buffer for each sampler
-* showMidiInput (true or false): whether to show MIDI input messages in the post window
-* sampleFolderPaths: the path to the folders to load samples from, in alphabetical order; if the samples are too long for the buffer, only a part will be loaded; samples can be mono or stereo
-* resizeBufferAfterRecZone (true or false): to switch on or off resizing of the buffer triggered by the recording length
-* resetBufferAfterSampleLoading (true or false): whether the sample buffer should be reset to its original length after loading a sampe from disk
-* clearBufferBeforeRecording (true or false): whether to clear out the buffer before recording
-* skin (\Grey, \Dark or \Pink): setting one of three skins